lassilaitinen/Testing-project/e2e-tests/README.md

 #### 2.3.
 Add tests

 In this folder are folder named 'e2e-tests' and '.github'.
-Add these to the project, into the root folder.
+Add these (or the whole zip-folder) to the project, into the root folder.
 Now the app includes the tests.

 ## 3. Run tests